 Did you know that musty smell you associate with mold is actually from wet building materials, and not mold?
-Still, mold grows where there is moisture, so you still would probably find mold in the following places:
+Therefore, mold grows where there is moisture, so you still would probably find mold in the following places:

 What kind of mold you would find in your house?

 You might find the green, grey, or black growth of Aspergillus in your house on damp walls, wallpaper, drywall, carpet and mattress dust, upholstered-furniture dust, HVAC insulation, furnace filters and fans, humidifier water, and decomposing wood.
-For folks with weakened immune systems, breathing in Aspergillus spores can cause an infection in the lungs or sinuses which can spread to other parts of the body, and may include hearing problems or even hearing loss.
-(A species of Aspergillus is used to make sake.
-Who thinks of this stuff?)
+For folks with weakened immune systems, breathing in Aspergillus spores can cause an infection in the lungs or sinuses which can spread to other parts of the body.
+And may include hearing problems or even hearing loss.
+A species of Aspergillus is used to make sake.
+Who thinks of this stuff?

 Common symptoms of mold allergies include skin irritation, eye irritation, wheezing, and nasal stuffiness.
 Which most of us —unfortunately— experience as allergy symptoms that show up with spring weather.
 Immune-compromised people and people with chronic lung illnesses, such as obstructive lung disease, may get serious infections in their lungs when they are exposed to mold.
 Mold does not react the same with everyone, so some may experience little or no symptoms, while others have severe reactions.

 So, if you think you have it, and you can feel it, what’s next.